Click on the dropdown button to translate.

 Matthew 11:29-30 [Jesus speaking] “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.”

 When we are yoked up with Christ, He will pull the load which we cannot budge.
-In His strength, and by His Spirit we will live His law.
+In His strength, and by His Spirit we will live His law of love.

 THE MARRIAGE COVENANT - A YOKE

-Israel accepted the Covenant, but resisted the Spirit that would have given it life and power and joy.
-The Sinai Covenant - without the Spirit - gradually became a burden for most of Israel.
+Israel accepted that Covenant of Sinai, but resisted the Spirit that would have given it life and power and joy.
+That covenant - without the Spirit - gradually became a “yoke of bondage” for most of Israel.
+That covenant was rendered “obsolete” by the New Covenant (Heb 8:13).

 The statement of James in Acts 21:25, makes it clear that the Gentile converts were NOT expected to observe the law of sacrifices, or to be circumcised.